fsfe/reuse-tool/README.md

 details.
 (IMPORTANT FIXME: These recommendations are currently out-of-date!
 See <https://github.com/fsfe/reuse-docs>.)

-This tool exists to facilitate the developer in complying to the above recommendations.
+This tool exists to facilitate the developer in complying with the above recommendations.

 There are other tools, such as [FOSSology](https://www.fossology.org/),